AyeshaAbid892/js-fundamentals-assignment/README.md

 ---

-### ① What Problem Does a Function Solve?
+## ① What Problem Does a Function Solve?

-Without functions, you repeat code.
-Repeated code means: more bugs, harder debugging, and code that's painful to update.
+>A function is a sub-program designed to perform a specific task.<br>
+>`Problem:` Without functions, we have to copy-paste code ("DRY" – Don't Repeat Yourself principle violation).
+This makes code "brittle"—if the logic needs changing, you have to find and edit it in dozens of places, which is highly error-prone.<br>
+>`Solution:` Functions allow us to write logic once and execute it whenever needed.
+If you need to update the logic (e.g., changing a tax rate), you only change it inside the function.

 ```javascript
 // ❌ Without functions — repeated logic (hard to maintain)